Download Guide on IFRS 13 Fair value measurement as at 2025

 This blog post compiles for you guidance made available by the Big 4 and other Audit firms to help you with the learning and understanding of IFRS 13 Fair value measurement.

 The below resources (PDF, videos and eLearns) provide comprehensive coverage of IFRS 13 Fair value measurement, including its key requirements and practical guidance.
-Whether you're new to IFRS 13 or looking for a refresher, these resources are valuable.
+Whether you are new to IFRS 13 or need a refresher, these resources will be helpful.

 Pdf